 When dealing with duplicate, mistakenly launched, or test processes, you may prefer to remove them from the system entirely by Deleting them.
 Deleting processes will also remove them from your aggregate statistics and data visualizations.

-You can delete individual processes by clicking on the 3 dots at the bottom of an individual application (see arrow below) and then selecting "Delete this process."
+You can delete individual processes by clicking on the 3 dots at the bottom of an individual application (see image below) and then selecting "Delete process."

 You can also delete one or more processes from your dashboard by searching, sorting, or selecting the processes you want to delete and then choosing "Delete selected processes" from the "Actions" menu on your dashboard.